Tips For Parents Assisting Kids With Online Learning

 Disabling phone notifications and turning on “do not disturb” mode can help.
 A step further, Apple’s “screen time” and Android’s “focus mode” can help limit distractions.
 Screen time allows users to set time limits on specific apps and features, and focus mode allows users to block access to specific apps on a set schedule.

 Setting a new life schedule can be helpful, too.
 It’s easy to let normal schedules slip when everyone is home, but you don’t have to keep your old schedule to have a consistent routine.
-Students with schedules built around a type of activity rather than specific plan may have greater success in improving their focus.
+Students with schedules built around a type of activity rather than specific plan may have greater success improving each child’s focus during online learning.

 Furthermore, a schedule with announced transitions to keep your child engaged when switching tasks.
 Give time warnings before a transition, and stick to them.
 Get your child’s attention, give directions, then say “go.”
 Using a visual timer can help your child understand how much time is left before switching gears.
 Try the “Time Timer app” for this.